davidmoten/java-builder-pattern-tricks/README.md

   .author("Charles Dickens")
   .build();
 ```
-We can fix this problem with a *builder chaining* trick:
+It would be even better to get compile-time indication and this is something we can achieve with the *builder chaining* trick:

 ```java
 public final class Book {